Qovery/documentation/website/docs/using-qovery/deployment/deployment-actions.md

 import Alert from '@site/src/components/Alert';
 import Assumptions from '@site/src/components/Assumptions';

 Qovery allows you to manage the deployment lifecycle of your services and environments via a set of `Deployment actions` (example: deploy, redeploy, restart, stop etc..).
+These actions can be triggered via the Qovery web console, via the Qovery API, via the Qovery CLI or from your CI/CD depending on your integration type.

 You can imagine the deployment lifecycle of a service or environment like a state machine:
 * each state is identified by a `Deployment Status`